Broken wastewater pipe on Napier's Kennedy Rd causes disruptions - NZ Herald

 AdvertisementAdvertise with NZME.

+Before the road closure, one section of Kennedy Rd near Bill Hercock St was down to one lane.

-NCC chief executive Steph Rotarangi said the water team would be working at the site through the night to fix the damage, with works expected to be completed by Wednesday morning.
+NCC chief executive Steph Rotarangi said the water team would be working at the site overnight to fix the damage, with works expected to be completed by Wednesday morning.

 "We know this is impacting residents and have all available resources working to fix the issue and reduce any cultural and environmental impacts and avoid public health risk."

-Residents are also advised to avoid the County Waterway from Kennedy Road to the Estuary should be avoided and any activities at the Estuary or Pandora Pond should be postponed until further notice.
+Residents are also advised to avoid the County Waterway from Kennedy Road to the estuary and any activities at the estuary or Pandora Pond should be postponed until further notice.